ServiceStack/servicestack.net/MyApp/_posts/2023-11-21_net8-identity-auth.md

 The configuration and source code for the above projects are a good reference for how to configure ServiceStack with Identity Auth in your own projects.

-These use the same Individual Identity Auth Pages that Microsoft's MVC and Blazor templates use, except the've been enhanced to use Tailwind CSS instead of Bootstrap, includes a visual QR Code implementation that was missing and includes an `IEmailSender` SMTP solution that's easily enabled via Configuration to use your preferred SMTP Server.
+These use the same Individual Identity Auth Pages that Microsoft's MVC and Blazor templates use, except they've been enhanced to use Tailwind CSS instead of Bootstrap, includes a visual QR Code implementation that was missing and includes an `IEmailSender` SMTP solution that's easily enabled via Configuration to use your preferred SMTP Server.